monsieurgustav/UE-OSC/README.md

 The OSC parameters is an array of OSC elements.
 To read the content, either:
  - chain PopFloat/Int/Bool/String/Blob functions to get the first value, or
  - use the standard GET function and AsFloat/Int/Bool/String/Blob functions to cast the element to its value.
 This is slightly more efficient.

+#### AddressFilter

+OscReceiverComponent has an AddressFilter parameter.
+If not empty, OnOscReceived is called if and only if the address pattern of the incoming message matches the AddressFilter.

+Standard OSC pattern matching is supported against AddressFilter.

+Pattern matching is case insensitive.

+When using AddressFilter, the address given in the OnOscReceived event is *not* the address of the incoming message, but what is left after the address filter.

+e.g.
+ - AddressFilter=/Foo + OSC message address pattern=/Foo
+   => OnOscReceived event with Address=None
+ - AddressFilter=/Foo + OSC message address pattern=/Foo/Bar
+   => OnOscReceived event with Address=/Bar
+ - AddressFilter=/Foo + OSC message address pattern=/*/Bar
+   => OnOscReceived event with Address=/Bar

+#### Alternative pattern matching

+If AddressFilter does not work for you, the function MatchOscAddressPattern() provides a similar feature you can use in C++ or Blueprint.

+Pattern matching is case insensitive.

 ### Sender